What strategies can I use to boost my community engagement? That a question we get asked frequently.

 Here's a great follow-up read about 4 company hackathon examples to get you inspired.

-Focusing on these strategies will surely give you a boost in engagement and participation rates, so try it out and let us know you have other suggestions!
+Focusing on these strategies will surely give you a boost in engagement and participation rates, so try it out and let us know if you have other suggestions!

 TAIKAI is a virtual hackathon platform that makes an online hackathon event much easier to host.
-If you’re looking for a new way to drive innovation, feel free to reach out to us.